 121H.
-Ancient Épic: Literature and Composition.
+Ancient Epic: Literature and Composition.
 Credit 3 hours.
 Prerequisite: Minimum English ACT score of 24.
 English 121H is required of all students pursuing either an Honors Diploma or an Honors in Liberal Studies Diploma.
 Students in the University Honors Program who are pursuing either an Honors Diploma or an Honors in Liberal Studies Diploma who enroll in this course must concurrently enroll in History 101H (Honors History of Western Civilization).
 English 121H includes reading of ancient through early medieval epics, an introduction to lyric poetry, review of grammar, instruction in basic principles of composition, and practice in writing different types of expository essays.
 Students are required to attend the lab that is part of the course.
 A student may not receive credit for both English 121H and English 230.

 122H.
 Modern Epic: Literature and Composition.
 Credit 3 hours.
 Prerequisite: Minimum grade of "C" in English 121H or demonstration of superior ability in English 101 or a minimum ACT English score of 32.
 English 122H is required of all students pursuing either an Honors Diploma or an Honors in Liberal Studies Diploma.
-Students in the University Honors Program who are pursuing either an Honors Diploma or an Honors in Liberal Studies Diploma who enroll in this course must concurrently enroll in History 102H (Honors History of Western Civilization).
+Students in the University Honors Program who are pursuing either an Honors Diploma or an Honors History of Western Civilization).
 English 122H includes reading of works since the medieval period that amplify or question norms of the epic genre, study of selected lyric poetry and prose, and practice in writing critical essays and the research paper.
 Students are required to attend the lab that is part of this course.
 A student may not receive credit for both 122H and English 230.